 The soundtrack is audio recorded by Daniel at the time of his real encounter with his family.
 This direct document of the event is vivid and alarming - as voices are raised in anger family members begin to talk over each other, with all the brutality and cruelty that families save for each other at their worst moments.
 Voices stammer and break as they struggle to articulate their rage and hurt.
 This dramatic and unpredictable soundtrack brings a sense of instability to the piece, imbuing it with a spontaneity which is not often found in animated documentary.

 The immediacy of the audio finds a counterpoint in the uncanny visual environment.
-The family are reconstructed as 3D animated figures, in a regular living room that you, the viewer, can navigate in real space.
+The family are reconstructed in volumetric CG through motion captured performance and set in a regular living room that you, the viewer, can navigate in real space.
 You can examine the details of the protagonists an inch away from their faces, or circle the room looking at details of ornaments and family pictures.
 A character jumping up or reacting violently can happen so close to you it makes you scream and jump back.
 You can stand alongside Daniel as he faces off against his mother or kneel down and see the view from the sofa where other family members sit.
 Different positions in the room create a different perspective in all senses - seeing the argument from each person's literal point of view makes you consider it more deeply than you might in a conventional film.